dashpay/tenderdash/spec/core/encoding.md

 Where the `"value"` is the base64 encoding of the raw pubkey bytes, and the `"type"` is the type name for Ed25519 pubkeys.

-## Protobuf
+## Signed Messages

-Votes and proposals in the consensus are encoded using protobuf.
+Signed messages (eg. votes, proposals) in the consensus are encoded using protobuf.

 When signing, the elements of a message are re-ordered so the fixed-length fields are first, making it easy to quickly check the type, height, and round.